Dear TSM, What is Your Logo?

 Speaking of white space, I feel that TSM's logo could use a bit more.
 It would make the letters a bit more legible and just let everything breathe some more, relieving a bit of tension a viewer gets when looking at it.
 This is one pro of the thin line version over the thick line, but the thin line also draws attention to itself by being MUCH thinner than the rest of the logo, distracting from the overall image.

 Line Width & Shape

 While the non-Plastic Knife logo has consistent heights and widths in most parts, the top of the "M" is still awkward, as it is in all of the logos.
 As well, to get rid of the "knife" the last line of the M ends in a sharp line, unlike everything else in the logo.

 We'll make a quick redesign to fix the cons listed above:

 We've got two versions, one with even lines and even white spaces, the other with even lines and white spaces at 2/3rd the size.

 I decided to leave the plastic knife in because the non-knife version requires some weird shaping that is inconsistent with the rest of the design.
 (Also I didn't even notice the knife until someone else pointed it out to me!
 Now you'll never unsee it either)

 I also added an extra hook to the "S".
 With the extra spacing, the area looked quite empty without it.
 I also like the symmetry it adds!

 Personally I would go for version #2 with the 2/3rds white space.
-It looks stronger, definitely what you'd want for an e-sports team.
-Ezpz!
+It looks stronger, which I think is what you'd want for an e-sports team.